Important: Google Maps API key requirements

 You'll need to enable three essential APIs.
 Search for each one individually and click the "Enable" button:

-- Places API (New) and Places API - Provides location information and search functionality
+- Places API (New) and Places API: provide location information and search functionality

 From the main menu, navigate to APIs & Services → Credentials.